cartheur/ideal/README.md

 Table 1.3 presents the algorithm of a rudimentary embodied system.

 ```
-Table 1.3: algorithm of a rudimentary embodied system.
+Table 1.3: Algorithm of a rudimentary embodied system.

 01   experiment = e1
 02   Loop(cycle++)